Mending Fences: New Works by Carol MacDonald

 “As I’ve worked this winter to repair broken objects and make portraits of clothing and textiles, the process has awakened in me, a white woman, the need to work on my own internalized racism and oppression and engage in the societal conversation that is going on today regarding racial bias and white supremacy.”

-Selected artifacts from the Rokeby collections — including household goods, clothing, and family letters referencing the efforts to effect local and national change — will be exhibited in conjunction with MacDonald’s art.
+Selected artifacts from the Rokeby collections — including household goods, clothing, and family letters referencing the efforts to effect local and national change — are exhibited in conjunction with MacDonald’s art.

 About Carol MacDonald